Dalbello: Recording career

 The Hine-produced album was subsequently scrapped, and remains unissued.
 However, Dalbello would contribute guest vocals to Hine's "virtual band" project Thinkman, appearing on the title track of their 1986 debut album, The Formula.
 Dalbello continued to produce her new album under the "Da Salleo" pseudonym, managing to keep both her label and manager from visiting the sessions by booking the studio time late at night.
 She broke the "news" of "Bill's premature death" to her Canadian A&R person Deane Cameron just prior to delivering the album to the label, and shortly after Cameron called her out of concern that the label had no signed production agreement between Bill Da Salleo and themselves.
 When the ruse was revealed, Cameron, a maverick in Canadian music circles who was the first record label A&R person to have signing autonomy from his U.S. label counterpart out of L.A., reportedly laughed out loud, proclaiming that Dalbello had "truly kicked the L.A.
 A&R offices' asses."
 However, with the knowledge that Bill Da Salleo was actually Dalbello, her manager began to question the strength of the album's production and commercial viability.
 It was suggested that half the album be scrapped and new songs be recorded with a new producer and other songwriters.
 The album was delayed 18 months as a result.

 EMI released the album she in 1987.
 The album's singles, "Tango" and "Black on Black", were Dalbello's biggest hits.
 The success of she allowed her to tour extensively, particularly through Europe.
 After the album's release, Dalbello ended her contract with Capitol Records and decided to relocate to Los Angeles in 1990.

-During her time in L.A., Dalbello spent the next four years expanding her musical contacts and writing songs for other artists such as Branford Marsalis and Julian Lennon, and co-writing with successful songwriters Carole Bayer Sager, Franne Golde, Bruce Roberts, Holly Knight and Gerald O'Brien.
+During her time in L.A., Dalbello spent four years expanding her musical contacts and writing songs for other artists such as Branford Marsalis and Julian Lennon, and co-writing with successful songwriters Carole Bayer Sager, Franne Golde, Bruce Roberts, Holly Knight and Gerald O'Brien.
 In 1991 Ronson and Dalbello discussed collaborating again.
 However, everything was put on hold because of a downturn in Ronson's health.
 Ronson died of liver failure in 1993.

 In 1994 Dalbello's former manager, Roger Davies, asked her if she wanted to record another album.
 Through Davies' efforts, a recording deal with EMI Electrola, which is based in Germany, was forthcoming.
 Dalbello moved back to Toronto to complete work on her new album.
 She released whore in 1996, which received favorable reviews from critics upon its release.
 After the album's release she returned to Europe to tour for the rest of that year.